 (Revised and updated January 2021) Some days this seems so far away, as if it were never my own life.
 Other days, I feel the scar tissue reminding me.
 But all days, I just want to help others who suffer the same way I did, those fifteen years ago.
 January 2016 **Deep Breath** Sometimes we […]

 Anna Floit, Wordsmith

-Anna Floit grew up among the cornfields and maple trees of the Midwest.
-Her small-town, Americana upbringing was the perfect setting for a little girl with long braids who loved stories, and she became a character in every book she read -- from Laura Ingalls Wilder’s popular “Little House on the Prairie” series to Harper Lee’s classic “To Kill a Mockingbird.”
-She found her favorite tales were always set in the South, and an endearment for the area led her to make her home in Nashville, Tennessee, where she enjoys her daily Jazzercise classes and dabbling in songwriting.
+Anna grew up among the cornfields and maple trees of the Midwest.
+Her small-town, Americana upbringing was the perfect setting for a little girl with long braids who loved stories, and she became a character in every book she read, from Laura Ingalls Wilder’s popular “Little House on the Prairie” series to Harper Lee’s classic “To Kill a Mockingbird.”
+She now makes her home in Nashville, Tennessee, where she enjoys her daily Jazzercise classes and dabbling in songwriting.

-Anna’s lifelong fascination with stories and wordsmithing, along with her experience as a certified language arts teacher, inspired her to establish The Peacock Quill, a place of storyliving and storytelling for herself and for others.
-Because while creativity combined with life experiences are like watercolors to a canvas, every radiant masterpiece must first sustain refinement and polishing.
+Anna’s lifelong fascination with stories and words, along with her experience as a certified language arts teacher, inspired her to create The Peacock Quill, a place of storyliving and storytelling for herself and others.
+Because while creativity combined with experience are like watercolors to a canvas, every masterpiece must first sustain refinement and polishing.
 And that’s what Anna does as editor at The Peacock Quill.
-She makes your work shine!
+She makes your words matter!

 I like good strong words that mean something.
 L. M. Alcott

 You are a writer.
 You have thoughts and ideas and solutions and dreams this world needs to read and hear.
 These are bound up inside of you, hidden in your heart, cemented in your brilliant mind until you unleash pen to paper (or fingers to keyboard, voice to recorder—it’s up to you) and pour out your offering to those waiting on the receiving end.